084317103/NP-MGDD/README.md

 NP-MGDD
 =======
-  Our project's goal is to use the NP-MGDD method, which combines GPT1 and AHC, to generate drug-like molecules for drug discovery.
+  Our project's goal is to use the NP-MGDD method, which combines GPT1 and AHC, to generate drug-like natural products for drug discovery.
 # Requirements
 * Python 3.8.10
 * rdkit 2022.9.5